ibrahimfardeen/Blog-Website/README.md

 # Blog-Website
 Simple Blog Website

-This is a simple blog website written with javascript
+This is a simple blog website created using JavaScript & MongoDB